rust-lang/book/second-edition/nostarch/chapter15.md

 So why would we choose to make the tradeoffs that using `RefCell<T>` involves?
 Well, remember when we said that `Rc<T>` only lets you have an immutable reference to `T`?
-Given that `RefCell<T>` is immutable, but has interior mutability, we can combine `Rc<T>` and `RefCell<T>` to get a type that's both reference counted and mutable.
+Given that `RefCell<T>` is immutable, but has interior mutability, we can combine `Rc<T>` and `RefCell<T>` to get a type that’s both reference counted and mutable.
 Listing 15-15 shows an example of how to do that, again going back to our cons list from Listing 15-5.
-In this example, instead of storing `i32` values in the cons list, we'll be storing `Rc<RefCell<i32>>` values.
-We want to store that type so that we can have an owner of the value that's not part of the list (the multiple owners functionality that `Rc<T>` provides), and so we can mutate the inner `i32` value (the interior mutability functionality that `RefCell<T>` provides):
+In this example, instead of storing `i32` values in the cons list, we’ll be storing `Rc<RefCell<i32>>` values.
+We want to store that type so that we can have an owner of the value that’s not part of the list (the multiple owners functionality that `Rc<T>` provides), and so we can mutate the inner `i32` value (the interior mutability functionality that `RefCell<T>` provides):